ebikatsudon/Portfolio/Tutorials/Total Noob Guide to Forking a Repository Wiki.md

 When you're done editing, you'll want to push those changes back onto your forked repo.
 Make sure all your changes have been saved, then stage and commit your file(s):

-    // Run this to stage your changes.
+    // Stages your changes.
 Make sure you are in the correct directory!

     git add .

-    // Run this to commit your changes.
+    // Commits your changes.

     git commit -m "Your commit message here"

 Before you push your changes, you'll want to make sure to add your forked wiki as a remote repository.
 To do this, you'll need the URL you copied previously in [Step 2](#Step2).

-    // Run this to add your forked wiki as a remote repository.
+    // Adds your forked wiki as a remote repository.

     git remote add fork https://github.com/ebikatsudon/VTubeStudio.wiki.git

 Finally, you can push your changes.
-You'll need to use the force command (-f) so that git overwrites your empty placeholder wiki with all of the files you've cloned and changed.
+You'll need to use the force command `-f` so that git overwrites your empty placeholder wiki with all of the files you've cloned and changed.

-    // Run this to push your file onto Github.
+    // Pushes your file onto Github.

     git push -f fork master